Understanding the NDIS for young children

 The latest version of the Diagnostic and Statistical Manual (DSM-5) categorises Autism Spectrum Disorder into 3 levels:

-NDIS eligibility is based on reduced functional capacity in one or more of the following areas; communication, mobility, social interaction, learning, self-care and self-management.
+NDIS eligibility is based on reduced functional capacity in one or more of the following areas: moving around, communicating, socialising, learning, or undertaking self-care or self-management tasks.

 Local Area Coordination- meeting your LAC